rossprogram/rossprogram.github.io/students/faq.md

 always some potential for theft or other crime, so we advise students to not bring valuable items or large amounts of cash.

-### Will the Ross counselors check that students are eating right, doing laundry, cleaning their room, etc.?
+### Will the Ross counselors check that students eat good food, do laundry, clean their room, etc.?

 Ross counselors and students live in the same dormitory.
 Counselors certainly provide supervision, but we expect students to be mature enough to